umangpal/umangpal/README.md

 - 👋 Hi, I’m @umangpal
 - 👀 I’m interested in crypto
-- 🌱 I’m currently learning wev development
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...